The-Bernician-Lamb/Seasonal-Integration/README.md

 Want a mod or datapack integrated that isn't currently?
 Feel free to request one through the issues section or open a pull request, I'd be happy to take a look either way!

-NOTE: Requested mod or datapack must be on Neoforge and be on Minecraft Version 1.21.1 or above.
+NOTE: Requested mod or datapack must be on Neoforge or Fabric and be on Minecraft Version 1.21.1 or above.

 I primarily designed this datapack to accompany a modpack of mine called Tis the season, but you're more than welcome to use it as is!